What is the DC Healthcare Alliance?

 The DC Healthcare Alliance Program (“the Alliance”) is a locally-funded program designed to provide medical assistance to District residents who are not eligible for Medicaid.
 The Alliance program serves low-income District residents who have no other health insurance and are not eligible for either Medicaid or Medicare.

-To be eligible for the DC Healthcare Alliance, you must be a resident of the District of Columbia, meet financial eligibility requirements, not have any other health or medical health coverage and complete a face- to-face interview.
+To be eligible for the DC Healthcare Alliance, you must be a resident of the District of Columbia, meet financial eligibility requirements, and not have any other health or medical health coverage.

 Who is eligible for DC Healthcare Alliance?